woleet/woleet-cli/README.md

 ### Limitations

 * Each receipt will be named: 'anchor name'-'anchor ID'.(anchor|signature)-receipt.json
-* Exporting can be quite long, as each recepit is downloaded individually
+* Exporting can be quite long, as each receipt is downloaded individually

 ## Install woleet-cli